nrwl/nx/docs/node/api-next/executors/build.md

 Build a Next.js app

-Properties can be configured in workspace.json when defining the executor, or when invoking it.
+Options can be configured in `workspace.json` when defining the executor, or when invoking it.
 Read more about how to use executors and the CLI here: https://nx.dev/node/getting-started/nx-cli#running-tasks.

-## Properties
+## Options

 ### buildLibsFromSource